 - evidence of your GPA and results to-date

 - evidence of your enrolment in an ITE program in Semester 2, 2020 (if not noted on the academic transcript).

 A scanned copy of your blue card—it must show your full name and the expiry date.
 The card must be current for the entire duration of your placement and/or internship.

 Written evidence of your professional experience placement or internship at a Queensland state school.
 It must show your full name and/or student number, the host school, start-and-end dates, as well as the number of consecutive workdays/duration of the placement/s or internship.
-Printouts from Sonia or Inplace (located on your university student portal) or written confirmation from the field placement office, Department of Education regional staffing officer, or the school in which the placement will occur are acceptable as notifications.
+Printouts from Sonia or Inplace (available on your university student portal) or written confirmation from the field placement office, Department of Education regional staffing officer, or the school in which the placement will occur are acceptable as notifications.

 Step 2: Submit your application on the

-If you have a rural/remote placement coming up in Semester 2, 2020 (placements between 17 July and 11 December 2020), register your interest, and we'll alert you when applications open in 2020.
+If you have a rural/remote placement and/or internship coming up in Semester 2, 2020 (placements between 17 July and 11 December 2020), register your interest, and we'll alert you when applications open.